 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Redbarn Naturals Stews dog food looks like an above-average wet product.
+Based on its ingredients alone, Redbarn Naturals Stews looks like an above-average wet product.

-Even when you consider the protein-boosting effect of the peas and brewers dried yeast, this looks like the profile of a wet dog food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet dog food containing a significant amount of meat.

-Redbarn Naturals Stews is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Redbarn Naturals Stews is a grain-free canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 - Redbarn Expands Recall to Include Multiple Brands of Dog Chews (3/8/2018)